Components

 - Collections.
 Cards usually appear in a collection, rather than in isolation, contain identical or similar information, and are uniform in their look and feel so that users can easily scan the collection of related items and actions.

 - Framing a call to action.
-Cards are often used to highlight and frame a specific call to action or decision a user needs to take.
+Cards help highlight and frame a specific call to action or decision a user needs to take.

 When to consider something else

-- Eligibility information or other content highlight.
-The Featured content component, which is the only card-like element represented in Drupal, is meant to act as a content highlight for the most important information on the page.
+- Other content highlight.
+The Summary box component, which is the only card-like element represented in Drupal, is meant to act as a content highlight for the most important information on the page.
 It was originally intended to highlight eligibility information.
-Featured content is not a Card and they should not be used interchangeably.
+Featured content is not a Card and you shouldn’t use them interchangeably.
+Use the Summary box once on the page, and don’t stack it in a list as you would the Card component or Service list item component.

 - Dynamic content.
 Do not use a Card when inserting content into the page in response to a user action.
 In those cases use a variation of an Alert component.

 - Forms - A Card is not a Fieldset.
-A fieldset can be used to cluster related form fields into a sub-section of a form.
+Use a fieldset to cluster related form fields into a sub-section of a form.
 The visual design of a fieldset should not mimic a Card.

 - Navigation - A Card is not a Button or a Link.
-While a Card may contain a call-to-action link, and may itself be a link, it is not solely a navigation element.
+While a Card may contain a call-to-action link, it is not a navigation element.
 Do not use a Card to act as a large tap target.

 When to use caution

 - Search results.
-Cards can be returned as a treatment for search results depending on the density of the data.
+You can use cards as a treatment for search results depending on the density of the data.
 However, the card may in fact add unnecessary visual noise when displaying a list of results.
 In those cases, if the data density is low consider removing the card container and having rows of results.
 If the data density is high consider adding pagination and the ability to search and/or filter the results.

 Variations